muratk5n/thirdwave/en/README.md

 ---

-Because charging is slow, they need to apply too much power, to recharge faster.
+Because battery charging is slow, they need to apply too much power, to recharge faster.
 That will overburden the grid, also degrade the battery.
 Finally ka-boom!

 National Geographic: "At high charging speeds lithium batteries can